 Based in New York, ImageThink makes art functional in the office and the classroom.
 The ImageThink graphic-recording team creates illustrations based on keynote speeches, presentations, strategy sessions and more to help audiences visualize and better remember the information they see.
-ImageThink team members create these illustrations live during the meeting or event to go along with the presentation.
-The company also offers its services for creating animated videos and infographics.
+ImageThink team members create these illustrations live during the meeting or event to accompany the presentation.
+The business also offers its services for creating animated videos and infographics.

 Have you ever posted a photo on Instagram that's so beautiful it could be a painting?
 With Instapainting, you can transform that digitally captured sunset or portrait into a real-life work of art.
 You can order either a mixed-media painting (the artist will print your image onto a cotton canvas and then hand-paint over at least 90 percent of the image with oil paints) or a 100 percent hand-painted painting (the artist will start from a blank canvas and paint the entire picture by hand with oil paints) based on your photo.
-Your choice depends on your price range and the look you want to achieve.
-When you order a painting and it's in the process of being created, you can view all of the progress and changes made and talk directly with the artist, and you'll have a finished product delivered to you from Instapainting within about three weeks.
+Throughout the process, you can view all the progress and changes made, and talk directly with the artist.
+You'll have a finished product delivered to you from Instapainting within about three weeks.

-Are you fickle about your home or office décor?
+Are you fickle about your home or office decor?
 TurningArt is an art-rental subscription service that allows you to select new art to feature in your home or office as often as you like, for a monthly fee.
 As a subscriber, you can search through thousands of pieces to find what you want, and the pieces are delivered to you at no extra cost.
-Your first order will come in a frame, and when you're ready for a new masterpiece, all you have to do is slide the old artwork out of the frame (to be sent back to TurningArt) and put the new order in.
+Your first order will come in a frame, and when you're ready for a new masterpiece, all you have to do is slide the old artwork out of the frame, send it back to TurningArt, and put the new order in.
 If you fall in love with a piece, you can purchase it through TurningArt as well.